 The financial product intends to make sustainable investment by investing at least 90% of its total net assets in securities that are constituents of the Index.
-The objective of the sustainable investments is to produce a portfolio with a higher MSCI ESG Score and a lower Carbon Intensity (1, 2) emissions indicator than the Broad Market Index.

 The indices incorporate the Sustainalytics' Global Standards Screening (GSS), screening out on a timely basis any issuers violating the international norms and standards.
 The basis of the GSS assessments is the United Nations (UN) Global Compact Principles.